 With this background, let’s explore a few of the commandments God has revealed through His ancient and modern prophets and apostles.

 Trying to fit in…

-In the early 19th century, many Mormons used chewing tobacco, including the prophet Joseph Smith.
+In the early 19th century, many of us used chewing tobacco, including the prophet Joseph Smith.
 Emma Smith, Joseph’s wife, noticed that discussions about Christ and His gospel were often interrupted when members of the Church paused to spit tobacco onto the floor.
 She questioned the practice–especially because she was the one that cleaned up after the spitters–and so suggested that Joseph ask God for further instruction.
-What followed was a revelation, called by Mormons the “Word of Wisdom.” ()
+What followed was a revelation, which we called the “Word of Wisdom.” ()